 Here is some information about Art Therapy and how it is used in the Artful Retreats.

 Art therapy was born in the 60's in the US.
 Kids with disabilities were the first audience of art therapy which quickly developed to a formal psychotherapy method also for adults.
 The first adults art therapy healed, were soldiers dealing with trauma, returning from the Vietnam War.

 According to the Australian and New Zealand Arts Therapy Association (ANZATA), Art Therapy can help people resolve conflicts, develop interpersonal skills, manage behaviour, reduce stress, increase self-esteem and achieve insight.
 According to the British Association of Art Therapists, although influenced by psychoanalysis, art therapists have been inspired by theories such as attachment-based psychotherapy and have developed a broad range of client-centred approaches such as psycho-educational, mindfulness and mentalization-based treatments, compassion-focussed and cognitive analytic therapies, and socially engaged practice.

-Participating in the artful retreats will at times feel fun, healing, creative, insightful but will certainly not be enough for treating a therapeutic objective which often requires longer treatment.
+Participating in an Artful Retreat will at times feel fun, healing, creative, insightful but will certainly not be enough for treating a therapeutic objective which often requires longer treatment.
 For those who want to continue this mindful engagement and healing with art beyond the retreat could continue with private or group art therapy sessions back home.

 During the retreat emotions and memories might be stirred.
-Please note that, if required, 1-1 sessions can be available outside of group time to help you work through these, for a small additional fee.
+Please note that, if required, 1-1 sessions can be available outside of group time to help you work through these.